 Your level of skill when it comes to DIY projects should help you decide whether or not it’s worth your time to create a DIY solar energy source.
 It’s important to mention that DIY solar power never means constructing the panels yourself, no matter how badly you want to flex your DIY muscles.
 Using properly constructed panels ensures not only that they work efficiently, but also safely.
 If not designed properly, homemade solar panels can cause power outages, power leakages, or even fires.

 If you feel comfortable with projects that require maximum skill, then you’ll only need a few items.
 For your homemade solar power source, you’ll need:

 - Charge controller

-Finally, once you’ve purchased and properly connected all of your different materials, you’ll need to begin the process integrating them.
+Finally, once you’ve purchased and properly connected all of your different materials, you’ll need to begin the process of integrating them.
 Before you set your panels where you’d like, you’ll need to create a stand for the panels, inverter, and battery.
-We recommend placing DIY panels on a stand in your yard, as roof placement can be dangerous and difficult without the proper expert equipment.
-By constructing simple wooden platforms, you can keep your equipment off the ground and secured in place.
+We recommend placing DIY solar panels on a stand in your yard, as roof placement can be dangerous and difficult without the proper expert equipment.
+By constructing simple wooden platforms, you can keep your DIY solar energy equipment off the ground and secured in place.

 Pros of DIY solar: